Connect with others who understand.

 • Prepare for medical appointments.
 Write down your questions ahead of time, and bring them with you.

-• Tell your health care providers your goals.
+• Tell your healthcare providers your goals.

 • Bring a trusted friend or family member to medical appointments for support.